HELP SUPPORT MY WORK: If you're feeling flush then please stop by Patreon Or you can make a one off donation via ko-fi

 AI Powered Raspberry Pi Home Automation - Is this the future? - Witness the power of ChatGPT controlling home automation lights through a Raspberry Pi, making life easier with plugins.
 Delve into the fascinating world of large language models, redefining interactions with APIs.

-Arduino Badges: Improve Your Project's Visibility and Health with GitHub Actions! - Learn how to add GitHub badges to your Arduino projects, improving project visibility and attracting contributors.
+You Need Arduino GitHub Actions - Learn how to add GitHub badges to your Arduino projects, improving project visibility and attracting contributors.
 Set up automated build checks with GitHub Actions to prevent broken code merges.

 Automating Blog Improvements with AI: Summaries, Tags, and Related Articles - Learn how to use ChatGPT to enhance your blog's homepage, create summaries and tags, find related articles, and generate post images with ease, leveraging AI to save valuable time and effort.